 Baltimore schools — Bryn Mawr School is located at 109 W Melrose Ave, Baltimore MD 21210.
-109 W Melrose Ave is in the Homeland neighborhood and 21210 ZIP code in Baltimore, MD Bryn Mawr School is a Private school that serves grade levels K - 12.
+109 W Melrose Ave is in the 21210 ZIP code in Baltimore, MD Bryn Mawr School is a Private school that serves grade levels PK - 12.

 Have a question?
 Visit our Help Center to find the answer